phildavis17/writing/fizzbuzz/FizzBuzz.md

    return tuple(pattern)
 ```

-We can use a comprehension to turn these patterns into cycles in our main function.
+In our main function, we can use a comprehension to turn these patterns into cycles.

 ```python
 cycles = [cycle(_construct_pattern(factor, text) for factor, text in factor_dict.items())]
 ```

+From here, we need to zip all these cycles together, just like we did last time.
+However, since we want this code to work for FizzBuzzBazz or whatever we end up having to accommodate, we have to do something differently.
+We can't just write out all the cycles we want to zip together, because at this part of the code, we don't know how many cycles we have.
+We've established
+Python lets us solve this problem using a single character.

 we can then
 We want to defend against a potentially longer list of factors in the future, so we don't want to